-On the other hand, suppose he did walk out.
+On the other hand, suppose he was actually resurrected.
 Suppose God set it all up in advance with Jesus as the center of his freedom-bringing strategy for the whole of human history.
 (Such a set-up does not mean the people were puppets.
 The people who sentenced him to death did not later say, "What were we thinking?
 I don't know what came over us when we were did that.
 We were not ourselves."
 No, they could have explained their reasons for doing what they did, and why they would do exactly the same again if they were given a do-over.)

-Suppose God did set it up and Jesus did walk out of that stone burial chamber.
+Suppose God did set it up and Jesus's body did not stay in that stone burial chamber.
 Suppose we really are living in an era of freedom, healing, and deliverance.
 Imagine how your day would be different if you saw yourself as a free citizen of the kingdom of Jesus.
 Then, as far as you are willing, live your day from that perspective and see what happens.

 If you are having a hard time imagining how people live when they see themselves as part of God's "Freedom Strategy," poke around the "Moving with the Freedom Rhythm" section of the site or ask a friend who believes it.
 If you think the resurrection sounds too far-fetched or unscientific, see FAQ here.